latte-soft/maui/README.md

     -- All output options
     Output = {
+        -- A string/function/instance (supports all) denoting/returning a specific output path in the DataModel, and a string of the filename, like so:
+        -- "return game:GetService("ServerStorage").SomeFolder"
+        Directory = "return script.Parent",
+        ScriptName = "MauiGeneratedScript", -- The actual name of the output script object, e.g. "SomeScript"

         MinifyTable = false, -- If the codegen table itself (made from LuaEncode) is to be minified UseMinifiedLoader = true -- Use the pre-minified LoadModule script in the codegen, which is always predefined and not useful for debugging
     },